EZ-Robotics/EZ-Template/ez-template-docs/tutorials/tuning_constants.md

 ### Step 3 - Slew
+Slew ramps the speed of the robot up from the start of the motion to avoid wheelies and wheel slip.
-`slew_min_power()` is the starting power the robot will use when slewing.  `slew_distance()` is the distance the robot will increase from min power to the max power you set in your autonomous function.
+`slew_min_power()` is the starting power the robot will use when slewing.
+`slew_distance()` is the distance the robot will increase from min power to the max power you set in your autonomous function.

 Minimum power should be as high as it can be without causing the robot to wheelie or cause wheel slip.
 Slew distance should be as small as it can be without causing the same.

 ```cpp
   chassis.set_slew_min_power(80, 80);